UU Spiritual Directors' Network

 We require our UUSDN spiritual directors to have completed a professional spiritual direction program.
 The profession does not yet have an accrediting body so UUSDN has established these criteria for "professional spiritual direction program." (adopted 2019)

-- 18-24 month program (if they run over a 2 day weekend, monthly, which most do.
+- 18-24 month program (assuming program runs over a 2 day weekend, monthly, which most do.
 Otherwise, equivalent classroom hours @ ~220+ hours).

-- At least 6 months (e.g. 18 client hours) of supervised practicum where you are working with at least 2 clients.
+- At least 6 months (e.g. 12-18 client hours) of supervised spiritual direction practicum where you are working with at least 2 clients.

-- Two or more leaders/teachers, who have Spiritual Director credentials and several years of experience.
+- Two or more leaders/teachers, who have Spiritual Director credentials and several years of experience/supervision training.

-- Affiliated with an organization: a religious and/or academic or equivalent institution and/or has a board of directors comprised of and/or familiar with the profession of spiritual direction.
+- Affiliated with an organization: e.g. religious denomination and/or academic institution and/or has a board of directors (where that board is comprised of spiritual directors and/or persons familiar with the profession of spiritual direction. )